Management courses

 Read more about relevant marketing courses.

 It's possible to move into HR with a business or management-related degree.
-HRM Masters degrees are available and may help you secure a job if your undergraduate study is unrelated.
+HRM Masters degrees may help you secure a job if your undergraduate study is unrelated.

-You can enter HR without professional qualifications but for middle and high-level posts, especially management, many employers prefer you to hold a professional qualification from The Chartered Institute of Personnel and Development (CIPD).
+You can enter HR without professional qualifications but for middle and high-level management posts, many employers prefer that you hold professional qualifications from The Chartered Institute of Personnel and Development (CIPD).

-Available in award, certificate and diploma form, CIPD qualifications cover foundation Level 3 (introductory), intermediate Level 5 (undergraduate) and advanced Level 7 (postgraduate).
+Available in award, certificate and diploma form, CIPD qualifications cover foundation Level 3 (introductory), associate Level 5 (undergraduate) and advanced Level 7 (postgraduate).

-Intermediate and advanced qualifications are for aspiring and experienced HR managers and aim to expand your knowledge, skills and experience and to provide a pathway to chartered membership status.
+Associate and advanced qualifications are for aspiring and experienced HR managers.
+They aim to expand your knowledge, skills, and experience and provide a pathway to chartered membership status.

-Specialist and short training courses run by CIPD cover leadership, management and business skills, learning and development, employment law and employee regulations.
+Specialist and short training courses run by CIPD cover:

 Consider taking an HR course.